astroprofsmith/intromodern.github.io/_sources/c9examples.md

 ### Experimental Background

-Photon-electron scattering, called Compton scattering [A.H.
-Compton, Phys.
-Rev. 21, p.
-715 (1923), and Phys.
-Rev., 22, p.
-409 (1923)], was
-proposed by Arthur Compton as a way of finding out if the relativistic model of a photon having a momentum $p=E/c$ was valid.
+Photon-electron scattering, called Compton scattering {cite}`Compton23`, was proposed by Arthur Compton as a way of finding out if the relativistic model of a photon having a momentum $p=E/c$ was valid.
 It seemed impossible that a particle with no mass (zero rest energy) could have momentum.

 Compton shot 17.5 keV X-ray photons at a carbon target as schematically shown on the left side of {numref}`cslabfig`.
 If the